TwiN/gatus/README.md

 #### Custom Labels

-Added a Labels field to the Config and Endpoint structs to support key-value pairs for metrics.
-Updated the Prometheus metrics initialization to include dynamic labels from the configuration.
-See the example below:
+You can add custom labels to your endpoints’ Prometheus metrics by defining key–value pairs under the `extra-labels` field.
+For example:

 ```yaml
 endpoints: